West Bengal: Indian independence and afterwards

 When India gained independence in 1947, Bengal was partitioned along religious lines.
 The western part went to the Dominion of India and was named West Bengal.
-The eastern part went to the Dominion of Pakistan as a province called East Bengal (later renamed East Pakistan in 1956), becoming the independent nation of Bangladesh in 1971.
-In 1950 the Princely State of Cooch Behar merged with West Bengal.
-In 1955 the former French enclave of Chandannagar, which had passed into Indian control after 1950, was integrated into West Bengal; portions of Bihar were also subsequently merged with West Bengal.
+The eastern part went to the Dominion of Pakistan as a province called East Bengal (later renamed to East Pakistan in 1956), that became the independent nation of Bangladesh in 1971.
+In 1950, the Princely State of Cooch Behar was merged with West Bengal.
+Later in 1955, the former French enclave of Chandannagar, which had passed into Indian control after 1950, was integrated into West Bengal.
+Few portions of Bihar were also subsequently merged with West Bengal.
 Both West and East Bengal experienced large influxes of refugees during and after the partition in 1947.
 Refugee resettlement and related issues continued to play a significant role in the politics and socio-economic condition of the state.

-The Darjeeling Himalayan Railway was designated a UNESCO World Heritage Site in 1999.

-During the 1970s and 1980s, severe power shortages, strikes and a violent Marxist–Maoist movement by groups known as the Naxalites damaged much of the city's infrastructure, leading to a period of economic stagnation and deindustrialisation.
-The Bangladesh Liberation War of 1971 resulted in an influx of millions of refugees to West Bengal, causing significant strains on its infrastructure.
+During the 1970s and 1980s, severe power shortages, strikes and a violent Marxist–Maoist movement by groups known as the Naxalites damaged much of the infrastructure, leading to a period of economic stagnation and deindustrialisation.
+The Bangladesh Liberation War of 1971 resulted in an influx of millions of refugees to West Bengal, causing a further significant strain on its infrastructure.
 The 1974 smallpox epidemic killed thousands.
-West Bengal politics underwent a major change when the Left Front won the 1977 assembly election, defeating the incumbent Indian National Congress.
-The Left Front, led by the Communist Party of India (Marxist), governed the state for the next three decades.
+West Bengal politics underwent a major change when the Left Front (LF) won the 1977 assembly election, defeating the incumbent Indian National Congress.
+The Left Front, led by the Communist Party of India (Marxist), governed the state next for more than three decades.

 The state's economic recovery gathered momentum after the central government introduced economic liberalisations in the mid-1990s.
 This was aided by the advent of information technology and IT-enabled services.
 Beginning in the mid-2000s, armed insurgents conducted minor terrorist attacks in some parts of the state.
 Clashes with the administration took place at several controversial locations over the issue of industrial land acquisition.
 This became a decisive reason behind the defeat of the ruling Left Front government in the 2011 assembly election.
-Although the economy was severely damaged during the unrest in the 1970s, the state has managed to revive its economy steadily throughout the years.
-The state has shown improvement regarding bandhs (strikes) and educational infrastructure.
-Significant strides have been made in reducing unemployment, though the state suffers from substandard healthcare services, a lack of socio-economic development, poor infrastructure, unemployment and civil violence.
-In 2006 the state's healthcare system was severely criticised in the aftermath of the West Bengal blood test kit scam.
+Although the economy was severely damaged during the years of unrest in the LF rule, the state has steadily managed to revive its economy.
+It has shown improvement regarding bandhs (strikes) and educational infrastructure.
+Significant strides have been made in reducing unemployment, though the state suffers from substandard healthcare services, a lack of socio-economic development, poor infrastructure, unemployment (persistent) and civil violence.
+In 2006, the state's healthcare system was severely criticised in the aftermath of the West Bengal blood test kit scam.